Batsugun: Release

 Batsugun was first launched in arcades worldwide by Toaplan, Taito and Unite Trading in 1993.
 During the same year, a soundtrack album containing music from the title was co-published exclusively in Japan by Scitron and Pony Canyon.
 Several promotional materials were also released by Toaplan.

-A second edition, titled Batsugun Special Version, was showcased to attendees at the 1994 AOU Show in Japan but it was never officially released in arcades, as Toaplan slid into bankruptcy and this special version appeared on the secondary video game collecting market after the company vanished.
+A second edition, titled Batsugun Special Version, was showcased to attendees at the 1994 AOU Show in Japan but was never officially released in arcades, as Toaplan slid into bankruptcy and this special version appeared on the secondary video game collecting market after the company vanished.
 The special version featured a number of changes compared to the original version including a much smaller hitbox, a shield protecting the player from one hit, more powerful bombs, new scoring items, and the addition of multiple loops of increasing difficulty after completing the initial loop, among other changes.

 On 25 October 1996, Batsugun received a conversion to the Sega Saturn by Gazelle, an offshoot of Toaplan, and published exclusively in Japan by Banpresto.
 The Saturn version featured various changes and additions such as the inclusion of both the original and special versions as a 2-in-1 package, as well as an arranged soundtrack.

-In 2022, the original arcade version will be included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console.
+In 2022, the original arcade version was included as part of the Sega Astro City Mini V, a vertically oriented variant of the Sega Astro City mini console.
+In 2023, the Saturn version was ported to PlayStation 4, Xbox One, Nintendo Switch, and PC under the title Batsugun Saturn Tribute Boosted.
+This modern version includes new features such as a "Boost Up HUD" which displays extra information and an increased maximum score.
+In 2024 Batsugun was released on PC through Steam.
+The port and new features were handled by Bitwave Games.
+In November 2024 both Batsugun and Batsugun Special Version were included on the Toaplan Arcade Collection 3 cartridge for the Evercade system.

+EXA Label

+In June 2023, Batsugun EXA Label was released in arcades by exA-Arcadia.
+Besides including the existing Original Arcade and Special modes, a Special' (Special Dash) mode is included which condenses the original Special 4-loop mode into a 1-loop mode.
+A newly created mode called EXA Label focuses on scoring and bomb usage while allowing the player to select from all pilots instead of being restricted to a set of 3 pilots.
+Input lag has been decreased to 1 frame.
+All pilots are now voiced and a new arranged soundtrack by Keishi Yonao has been added.
+The original character designer, Junya Inoue, created new illustrations for this release.